SamLau95/samlau95.github.io/about.md

 interfaces, creative authoring tools, and data visualization.
 {% endcomment %}

-In the past, I was a computer science student at UC Berkeley where I was helped launch Data 8 and Data 100, Berkeley's two flagship data science courses.
+In the past, I was a computer science student at UC Berkeley where I helped launch Data 8 and Data 100, Berkeley's two flagship data science courses.
 My instructor ratings are available on [the HKN website][ratings]{:target="\_blank"}.
 I also wrote a textbook for Data 100,